FALCONN-LIB/FFHT/README.md

 FFHT has been tested on 64-bit versions of Linux, OS X and Windows (the latter is via Cygwin).

+To install the Python package, run `python setup.py install`.
+The script `example.py` shows how to use FFHT from Python.

 ## Benchmarks